SeanMcP/.com/src/pages/articles/convert-class-component-to-function-with-hooks/index.md

 I hope that helps!
 Let me know if you have any questions, comments, or corrections on Twitter: [@\_seanmcp](https://twitter.com/_seanmcp).

 Happy coding!

+[^1]: A big thanks to [Hung Tran Van](https://medium.com/@hungtrn75) on Medium for [highlighting a previous issue with this article](https://medium.com/@hungtrn75/an-infinite-loop-when-u-set-url-state-in-useeffect-efc4426ef4ce).
+While fixing my mistake, I found [_How the useEffect Hook Works_](https://daveceddia.com/useeffect-hook-examples/) by David Ceddia to be super helpful.